Route 66 Association

 Route 66 Association is the generic name of the non-profit associations established for preservation, restoration and promotion of the historic U.S. Route 66.
 They exist in all eight Route 66 states: Illinois, Missouri, Kansas, Oklahoma, Texas, New Mexico, Arizona and California.

 The first Route 66 Association was established on U.S. Route 66 in Arizona by businessman Angel Delgadillo.
 An initial meeting of 15 people on February 18, 1987, in Seligman led to efforts which yielded a state-issued "Historic Route 66" designation for a portion of former Route 66 between Kingman and Seligman later that year.
 By 1990, similar organizations had been established in all eight U.S. Route 66 states.

 California Historic Route 66 Association

 The California Historic Route 66 Association is the youngest of the eight, established in December 1990 and dedicated to the U.S. Route 66 in California.
-It publishes a quarterly newsletter Roadsigns, which includes various news and history related to Route 66 in California, among other things.
+It previously published a quarterly newsletter Roadsigns, which includes various news and history related to Route 66 in California, among other things.
 It published the Guide to Historic Route 66 in California, a travel guide with maps, directions, mileage, photos, and other travel information.